Temple of Artemis: Further claims of destruction

 This reconstruction survived for 600 years and appears multiple times in early Christian accounts of Ephesus.
-According to the New Testament, the appearance of the first Christian missionary in Ephesus caused locals to fear for the temple's dishonor.
+According to the New Testament, the appearance of the apostle Paul, the first Christian missionary to visit Ephesus, caused the locals to fear for the temple's dishonor.
 The 2nd century Acts of John includes an apocryphal tale of the temple's destruction: The apostle John prayed publicly in the Temple of Artemis, exorcising its demons and "of a sudden the altar of Artemis split in many pieces ... and half the temple fell down," instantly converting the Ephesians, who wept, prayed, or took flight.

 Against this, a Roman edict of 162 AD acknowledges the importance of Artemesion, the annual Ephesian festival to Artemis, and officially extended it from a few holy days over March–April to a whole month, "one of the largest and most magnificent religious festivals in Ephesus' liturgical calendar".
 (Note: The Roman edict of 162 AD was made as a form of official apology and compensation: A senior Roman official had unwittingly offended the goddess by conducting business during one or more of her holy days.
 The need for, and extent of, the edict shows that the political, economic, and religious importance of Ephesian Artemis was undiminished in 162, more than one hundred years after Paul's visit.)

 In 268 AD, according to Jordanes, a raid by the Goths, under their leaders "Respa, Veduc, and Thurar", (Note: The names Respa, Veduco, and Thurar are otherwise unknown; see (Wolfram 1988).)
 (Note: The date 268 CE is from (Wolfram 1988) who correlates multiple sources to correct the date of the Gothic advance into the Aegean.)